apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-decisions-rules-quarkus/README.md

 <img src="docs/images/traffic-violation-dmn-businessrule.png" width=150/>

-The properties to be set are mainly the `Rule Language`that should be set as `DMN` and the `Namespace`, `Decision Name` and `DMN Model Name` must be set with the values defined in in the DMN, in this case [TrafficViolation.dmn](src/main/resources/TrafficViolation.dmn).
+The properties to be set are mainly the `Rule Language`that should be set as `DMN` and the `Namespace` and `DMN Model Name` must be set with the values defined in in the DMN, in this case [TrafficViolation.dmn](src/main/resources/TrafficViolation.dmn).

 <img src="docs/images/traffic-violation-dmn-businessrule-properties.png" width=300/>